Kawana Waters State College: Football Excellence Program

 The Football Excellence Program was established in 1999.
 This school was funded by fees, sport's organisation sponsorship and government grants.
 The football Excellence Program provided an opportunity for players to further develop their football and futsal skills, while working through theory elements of skill acquisition and game training based on the Australian Curriculum.
-The progam has an annual "Outstanding Player of the Year" award.
+The program has an annual "Outstanding Player of the Year" award.

-External Facilities
+External facilities

-The College is set between the Pacific Ocean and the world class sports and rowing precincts of Sunshine Coast Stadium, Kawana Aquatics Centre and Lake Kawana.
+The college is set between the Pacific Ocean and the world class sports and rowing precincts of Sunshine Coast Stadium, Kawana Aquatics Centre and Lake Kawana.
 Sport related events for the school are held in the adjacent areas of Wurtulla Beach and Lake Kawana.